ktaranov/sqlserver-kit/SQL Server Name Convention and T-SQL Programming Style.md

  - Create `sp_` procedures only in `master` database - SQL Server will always scan through the system catalog first
  - Always use `BEGIN TRY` and `BEGIN CATCH` for error handling
  - Always use multi-line comment `/* */` instead in-line comment `--`
- - Use `SET NOCOUNT ON;` for stops the message that shows the count of the number of rows affected by a Transact-SQL statement.
+ - Use `SET NOCOUNT ON;` for stops the message that shows the count of the number of rows affected by a Transact-SQL statement and decreasing network traffic.
    More details [here](https://www.red-gate.com/hub/product-learning/sql-prompt/finding-code-smells-using-sql-prompt-set-nocount-problem-pe008-pe009).
- - Do not use `SET NOCOUNT OFF;` (because it is default behavior)
+ - Do not use `SET NOCOUNT OFF;` because it is default behavior
  - Use `RAISERROR` instead `PRINT` if you want to give feedback about the state of the currently executing SQL batch without lags.
    More details [here](http://sqlity.net/en/984/print-vs-raiserror/) and [here](http://sqlservercode.blogspot.com/2019/01/print-disruptor-of-batch-deletes-in-sql.html).
  - All code should be self documenting